General Dynamics: 1941–1960

-General Dynamics emerges
+In 1951, the company was awarded the contract to build the world's first nuclear-powered submarine, the USS Nautilus (SSN571).
+The submarine was launched in 1954.

-Aircraft production became increasingly important at Canadair, and Hopkins argued that the name "Electric Boat" was no longer appropriate—so Electric Boat was reorganized as General Dynamics on 24 April 1952.
+Aircraft production became increasingly important at Canadair, and Hopkins argued that the name "Electric Boat" was no longer appropriate.
+In 1952, Hopkins established the General Dynamics Corporation as a parent company holding Electric Boat and Canadair.

-General Dynamics purchased Convair from the Atlas Group in March 1953.
+In 1953, General Dynamics (GD) purchased Convair from the Atlas Group.
 The sale was approved by government oversight with the provision that GD would continue to operate out of Air Force Plant 4 in Fort Worth, Texas.
-This factory had been set up in order to spread out strategic aircraft production and rented to Convair during the war to produce B-24 Liberator bombers.

-Convair worked as an independent division inside General Dynamics and over the next decade developed the F-106 Delta Dart interceptor, the B-58 Hustler bomber, and the Convair 880 and 990 airliners.
-Convair also developed the Atlas missile, the US's first operational intercontinental ballistic missile.
+This factory had been set up in order to spread out strategic aircraft production, and it was rented to Convair during the war to produce B-24 Liberator bombers.
+Convair worked as an independent division inside General Dynamics and, over the next decade, developed the F-106 Delta Dart interceptor, the B-58 Hustler bomber, and the Convair 880 and 990 airliners.
+Convair also developed the Atlas missile, the U.S.'s first operational intercontinental ballistic missile.
+Convair led the development of the American nuclear aircraft program, which the Pentagon enthusiastically supported.
+CEO Hopkins was a strong advocate of nuclear power and its numerous applications, but the nuclear airplane, or 'N-bomber,' was later found to be impractical, and the project was abandoned.

-General Dynamics purchased Liquid Carbonic Corporation in September 1957 and controlled it as a wholly owned subsidiary until a Federal antitrust ruling required its sale to shareholders in January 1969, being bought later that month by Houston Natural Gas Company.